deezed420/PiCraft/README.md

 # Differences between [Pinecraft](https://github.com/Cat5TV/pinecraft)
 ## Pros
 * Allows different types of servers
-* Automatic Download
-* RAM Optimization
 * Management Panel
-* Easy to use GUI
+* Easy to use CLI

 ## Cons
 * Work in progress
 * Small popularity

 # Server Download
 PineCraft X can automatically download most popular minecraft server jars.
 Below are the server jars that we can automatically download for you.
+Note: If you want vanilla functionality so that farms work, choose Fabric as Spigot, Paper, and Purpur have patches for most of these farms.

 ## Bukkit Forks
 * Spigot